 How do you relax or unwind?

-How many projects does your company juggle at any one time?
+How many projects does your team juggle at any one time?

 What did your very first site look like?
 Is it still online?